-Comment: Some of the most frequent places where this rule is implicated involve numbers (including times), the appearance or location of people or items in physical space, or the name of a particular method (or steps of a method) applied by an expert.
+Comment: Some of the most frequent places where this rule is implicated involve numbers (including times), the appearance or location of people or items in physical space.
 If the case packet does not contain a specific number (for example, 3:12 p.m.) or a precise description about how to calculate it (for example, a witness whose affidavit says that one thing happened at "3:07 p.m." and later says something else happened "five minutes later"), that number may not be contained or otherwise depicted in a demonstrative aid.
 Similarly, if the case packet does not contain a diagram depicting a room and/or the location of particular people or items within that room, no such depictions may be contained in any demonstrative aid.